 Choosing this option will create a field where you can enter text, which can be formatted using the toolbar that appears above the field.
 This also provides the ability to enter the value as HTML.
 This field can be made searchable, and can hold up to 65,536 characters, although few users ever add this much data.

 Use this option if you want to enter alphanumeric characters (up to a maximum of 255 with a default limit of 50).
 This field can be made searchable.

 Times are displayed using the 12-hour clock, eg 4:00 AM or 4:00 PM.

 A URL field can be used to hold a URL address so that at the click of a button the user can access a specific web page.
-The simplest way to use it is to give the custom field a Field Label and leave the URL field blank.
+The simplest way to use this field is to give it a Field Label and leave the URL field blank.
 This allows the user to enter a URL of their choice and then link to that destination.

 For example, if you entered www.bbc.co.uk/@value@ in the URL field, a user could enter news or radio4, which would enable them to link straight to the BBC News or BBC Radio 4 site respectively.

-NOTE: For URL links to work correctly, you should ensure that your browser is not blocking pop-ups.
+NOTE: In order for URL links to work correctly, you should ensure that your browser is not blocking pop-ups.